Why do we get ill?

 Cold–Like the other pathogens, this can begin from the exterior and then drive deep into the body if not treated.
 Internally, it arises from a lack of yang (a warming function) which can be caused by excess raw or cold foods that damage the yang functions of Spleen, Kidney, Triple Warmer and Lungs over a period of time.
 It can also arise from inability to communication or connect meaningfully with others–making us cold and distant.

 Dryness–Yin (fluids) decline from a number of reasons–especially too much heat and lack of fluids.
 Menopause naturally depletes yin and without proper balancing appropriate to this stage of life, dryness may arise.
 Here again, heat from emotions held too tight will can dry a person out too.

 Assessment of patterns of disharmony and their underlying source is identified through detailed questioning, observation, pulse assessment, tongue assessment and palpitation–all are clues and guides to identifying the pattern.
-Although terminology may be different and unfamiliar, the ways in which Chinese Medicine identifies disease is logical, powerful and poetic.
+Although terminology may be different and unfamiliar, the ways in which Asian Medicine identifies disease is logical, powerful and poetic.